City and Regional Planning

 Waiving the GRE

-The MCRP program waives the requirement that an applicant take the GRE under any of the following conditions:
+The MCRP program waives the requirement that an applicant take the GRE under the following condition:

 Types of Admission